 Getting at the upper level 3rd waterfalls in Kawasan is used to be the end point of mountaineers when they are traversing from the Osmeña Peak, Dalaguete.

-Whenever I landed in this location I also used to dream hoping I can swim in that portion of shallow water.
-But recently it’s real possible anyways by wearing a life vest.
+Before, whenever I landed at this location, I also used to dream hoping I can able to swim in that portion of shallow water.
+But apparently its real possible anyways by wearing a life vest.
 We even got multiple photo ops in that location and in the current of water back then.
-And while we enjoy swimming at the coldness of water, most of the boys are again queuing at the top to jump off the cliff, a location way at the back as seen in this picture.
+And while we enjoys swimming at the coldness of water, most of the boys are again queuing at the top to jump off the cliff, a location way at the back as seen in this picture.

 What time did we arrive Kawasan Falls from Kanla-ob Alegria?
 We reached Kawasan proper at around past 1:30pm.
 Kawasan Falls in Badian, Cebu is a peaceful mother earth where you can enjoy three levels of waterfalls.